improv-wifi/website/src/ble.md

 This command will generate an RPC result.
 There will be at least 4 entries in the list response.

 Order of strings: Firmware name, firmware version, hardware chip/variant, device name.
+Optionally, the OS name and OS version can be appended if applicable and different from the firmware name/version.

-Example: `ESPHome`, `2021.11.0`, `ESP32-C3`, `Temperature Monitor`.
+Example without OS Name: `ESPHome`, `2021.11.0`, `esp32-s3-devkitc-1/esp32-s3`, `Temperature Monitor`.

+Example with OS Name: `Bluetooth Proxy`, `v1.0.0`, `denky_d4/esp32`, `My Bluetooth Proxy`, `ESPHome`, `2025.12.2`.

 ### RPC Command: Request scanned Wi-Fi networks